 Although there is no ASMS uniform, dress must always be neat and appropriate and must not be offensive to others.
 Guidelines have been agreed through consultation with students.
 Students will be issued with a photo ID card which they will be expected to have with them at all times.

-Students have access to the cafeteria (the Decaf) on the adjacent Sturt Campus of the Flinders University and the ASMS has kitchen facilities (microwave, fridge, hot water and sink) for student use in the student café area.
+Students have access to the cafeteria (The Pantry) on the adjacent Sturt Campus of the Flinders University and the ASMS has kitchen facilities (microwave, fridge, hot water and sink) for student use in the student café area.

 Lessons commence at 8.40am and normally conclude at 3.20pm.
 On Tuesdays the formal day ends at 1.00pm.
 The school is open from 7.45am on weekdays and remains open until 4.30pm for students to continue their research and learning.
 The adjacent Sturt Library annexe of the Flinders University is open from 8.30am to 9.00pm Monday to Thursday and 8.30am to 6.00pm on Fridays.
 Australian Science and Mathematics School students have full access to this facility.

 Computing devices are now part of everyday life.
 The ASMS curriculum is online and available 24/7.
 We encourage students to bring their own device/s to school each day.
 The school does not have any minimum specifications for devices and your decision should be based on your personal circumstances and preferences.
 We would encourage you to consider a Windows or Apple laptop as Chromebooks or iPads/Tablets often wont meet all your learning needs if they are the only device you have access to.
 Students are responsible for the maintenance of these devices and are encouraged to bring them fully charged and must have up to date antimalware software installed.
 The school can assist in connecting any Windows or Apple devices to our wireless network.

 The ASMS curriculum is online and this includes the assessment results.
 Teachers enter grades and comments into the portal as they are completed.
 At the end of each semester a final report is posted on the portal and mailed home.
 In terms 1 and 3, students hold a learning conversation with their parents and Learning Studies Teacher where they present and discuss the progress of their learning.